nyansource/hackerrank-automated/README.md

 # HackerRank Automated Challenge Solver

-A high-performance automation tool for solving HackerRank coding challenges.
-Built with Python, this tool leverages AI to generate and submit solutions while maintaining session state and caching mechanisms.
+A tool for solving HackerRank coding challenges using AI.
 I made it as was lazy to manually do that.

 ## Contact

 For questions, issues, or contributions:
 - Email: nyansourcesigma@gmail.com

-## Technical Overview

-- Concurrent challenge processing with ThreadPoolExecutor
-- Structured logging with structlog
-- Cookie-based session management with CSRF token handling
-- Solution caching with JSON persistence
-- AI-powered solution generation with retry mechanisms
-- Challenge information extraction and parsing
-- Automated submission with error handling
-- Multi-contest support with dynamic URL parsing
-- Comprehensive error tracking and statistics

 ## System Requirements